 If you’re trying to lose weight and you’ve done your research, you’ve probably come across the Slow Carb Diet more than a few times.
 If you haven’t, well it’s not really that complicated.
 Here’s a quick run-down: Stick to the approved foods 6 days a week: meat, vegetables, beans and no white foods like pasta, rice,[…]Read More

 This is one of those things that kept me from getting started with my online store right away.
 If you need to set up accounts with US suppliers, you need to have an Employer Identification Number (EIN) in order to set up a reseller account with them.
 Getting an EIN is free and it’s pretty[…]Read More

-Varun and I needed a boys’ trip together so I took him to the Singapore Zoo.
-It was perfect coz the Zoo has a dino exhibit going on this month and the little guy loves dinosaurs.
-It was admittedly a little weird to see animatronics in an actual zoo but hey, the kids seemed to love it.
+I took my son on a trip to the Singapore Zoo last weekend.
+It had a dino exhibit going on this month and the little guy loves dinosaurs so it seemed like the perfect time to go.
+Admittedly, it was a little weird to see animatronics in an actual zoo but hey, the kids seemed to love it.

 I’d taken note of the feeding times and carefully planned the route we were gonna take but we came face to face with a huge snaking queue every time.
 I’d come across some blogs where it looked like we could feed kangaroos but we found no such arrangement when I got there.
 That was a huge disappointment.
 We only saw some lazy kangaroos in the far distance.